• Europes biggest bike selection

 Flared handlebars for extra control

 Another part of a gravel bike is flared bars.
-These are like typical drop bars on a road bike but they flare out at the bottom to help control on technical sections of riding.
+These are like typical drop bars on a road bike, but they flare out at the bottom to help control the technical sections of riding.

 Low gearing for easier climbs

 Finally, we have low gearing.
-Gravel bikes are geared much lower to ensure that they can go up steep climbs and on looser terrain.
+Gravel bikes are geared much lower to ensure they can climb steep climbs on looser terrain.
 Road bikes generally have gearing, which is fairly high compared to gravel bikes.

 What is a gravel bike? | buycycle blog US